+1 236 868 7464

 Youth leadership through volunteering

-Youth leadership often starts with small experiences that gradually lead to personal growth and community involvement.
+Youth leadership often begins with small experiences that gradually shape a path of personal growth and community engagement through international volunteering opportunities.
 The story of Aldo Membreño, an alumnus of the Greentalist Society, demonstrates how volunteering can open doors to learning, leadership, and connections with other young people.

 Aldo was born in Chinandega, Nicaragua, and moved to Costa Rica in 2009 with his family, who settled in Turrialba for work opportunities.
 From a young age, he became involved in community and cultural activities that ignited his interest in working with youth and supporting social initiatives.